 Take your dog on quick trips now and then.
 They’ll be habituated to the experience over time and begin to appreciate it!

 We’ve covered all the causes your dog could be panting in the car.
-However, if you’re new to owning a dog, you should cover all the basics of owning a dog.
+However, if you’re new to owning a dog, you should cover all the basics.

 Is it possible for a dog to pant excessively?

-Dogs pant naturally, especially when they’re warm, agitated, or restless.
+Dogs pant naturally, especially warm, agitated, or restless.
 Heavy panting might indicate that your dog is unbearably hot.
 It can also suggest that he’s suffering from a persistent health condition.